 - Stainless ball whisk, helpful (or regular balloon whisk or wooden spoon)

-- Glass mason jars for storing caramel, helpful
+- Glass mason jars with lids for storing caramel, helpful

-- Place sugar in an even layer into a large (2- to 3-quart) heavy-bottomed saucepan.
+- Place sugar in an even layer into a large (2- to 3-quart or 1.89 to 2.84 liters) heavy-bottomed saucepan.
 Heat the sugar over medium-high heat.
 As the sugar melts, whisk to keep the sugar from burning.
 Soon the sugar will begin to clump with faint glimpses of light amber liquid sugar on the bottom of the saucepan.
 Keep cooking and whisking in a gentle motion until the sugar is completely melted into light amber caramel, about 8 to 10 minutes.
 Once the sugar is completely melted, stop whisking and only swirl the caramel by carefully and gently tilting the saucepan from side-to-side.
 Stopping the whisking motion will keep the caramel from forming crystals (crystallizing) and seizing.

-- Once the caramel reaches dark reddish-brown in color, just about 350 degrees F., I like to turn off the heat, remove saucepan from heat and wait 20 to 30 seconds for an even darker amber caramel sauce.
+- Once the caramel reaches dark reddish-brown in color, just about 350ºF (177ºC), I like to turn off the heat, remove saucepan from heat and wait 20 to 30 seconds for an even darker amber caramel sauce.
 Immediately, but carefully, add all of the butter at once and whisk it in aggressively until fully melted and well combined.
 Following the addition of the butter, the caramel will bubble up fiercely.
 Do not worry.
 Just keep whisking.

 - Slowly and carefully whisk in the cream and, if using, the vanilla extract.
 Again, the caramel will bubble up fiercely due to the residual heat.
 Just keep whisking until the caramel is smooth and the cream is fully incorporated.
 Add salt and whisk until completely dissolved.